athertahir/development-with-wildfly/Lab Guides/Chapter05/Episode_4.md

 ### Note

-For examples, refer to
+For examples, refer to `chapter05/catalog-service-database-test-standalone`.
-`chapter 5/catalog-service-database-test-standalone`.

 First of all, we have to add a bunch of dependencies to the `pom.xml` file: